 Awards.
-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Commission for its comprehensive annual financial report for the fiscal year ended June 30, 2008.
-This was the 32nd consecutive year that the Commission has achieved this prestigious award.
-In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized comprehensive annual financial report.
-This report must satisfy both generally accepted accounting principles and applicable legal requirements.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Commission for its CAFR for the fiscal year ended June 30, 2009.
+This was the 33rd consecutive year that the Commission has achieved this prestigious award.
+In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized CAFR.
+This report must satisfy both GAAP and applicable legal requirements.

 A certificate of achievement is valid for a period of one year only.
-We believe that our current comprehensive annual financial report continues to meet the Certificate of Achievement Program's requirements, and we are submitting it to the GFOA to determine its eligibility for another certificate.
+We believe that our current CAFR continues to meet the Certificate of Achievement Program's requirements, and we are submitting it to the GFOA to determine its eligibility for another certificate.